Monday, April 9, 2012

 Stories my grandmother told me

 I loved my maternal grandmother.
-She was the embodiment of beauty; I looked up to her my whole childhood and well into my twenties, even now.
+She was the embodiment of beauty; I looked up to her my entire childhood and well into my twenties, even now.
 I can still remember her hands, her smile, her smell, the way she hugged, the way she would sing.
 I loved her so purely that at times I think I loved her more than I loved my mother.

 We lived with my grandparents on and off for the first 12 years of my life.
 My grandmother taught me how to play the piano, helped me learn to read music, taught me what I know about baking and sewing.
 She made dresses for me as a child, and they were my favorite dresses growing up.